 Nikolai Gogol’s classic short story, The Nose, from Read Aloud Plays: Classic Short Stories

-Freedom for the First Time, available on TeachersPayTeachers
+Freedom for the First Time, also performed by Baker Montessori.

-The Library Card: The Autobiography of Richard Wright, based on the book Black Boy and the picture book Richard Wright and the Library Card, available on TpT.
+The Library Card: The Autobiography of Richard Wright, based on the book, Black Boy, and the picture book, Richard Wright and the Library Card.

 The Monkey’s Paw–Be careful what you wish for in W.W.
 Jacobs’ gothic classic.
 A standard for middle schoolers, this play will help them make sense of the original text.
-From the April 23, 2012, issue of Scope, and available at TeachersPayTeachers.
+From the April 23, 2012, issue of Scope.

 The Birth-mark–From the Jan.
-2013 issue of Scholastic’s Scope magazine and now available on TeachersPayTeachers, Nathanial Hawthorne’s classic short story about life’s little imperfections–and a mad scientist!
+2013 issue of Scholastic’s Scope magazine.
+Nathanial Hawthorne’s classic short story about life’s little imperfections–and a mad scientist!

 Stolen Childhoods–View our multi-media presentation of Worked to the Bone, which focuses on photographer Lewis Hine’s Depression-era crusade to end child labor.
 Students recorded the audio of the play and coordinated it with a photo montage of Hine’s powerful photography.